robayosalek/Characterization_sexual_dimorphism_steatornis_caripensis/README.md

 # Characterization_sexual_dimorphism_steatornis_caripensis
 In this repository you will find the R's codes implemented in a biology bachelor's thesis.
 I put this repository public since the science must be open and collaborative, I hope this can be usefull for you.

-Note: some lines of code shows the paths where the information were located, remember those are my paths so you have to put yours.
+Note: some lines of code show the paths where the information were located, remember those are my paths so you have to put yours.

 A summary of the project: